-- 1. Fully describe the circumstances or event(s) in question and fully explain how the person acquired knowledge of the event(s); - 2.
-Be sworn to or affirmed by persons who were alive at the time of the event(s) and have personal knowledge of the event(s) (date and place of birth, marriage, etc.) that you are trying to prove; and - 3.
-Show the full name, address, and date and place of birth of each person giving the affidavit and indicate any relationship between you and the person giving the affidavit.
+- Fully describe the circumstances or event(s) in question and fully explain how the person acquired knowledge of the event(s); - Be sworn to or affirmed by persons who were alive at the time of the event(s) and have personal knowledge of the event(s) (date and place of birth, marriage, etc.) that you are trying to prove; and - Show the full name, address and date and place of birth of each person giving the affidavit and indicate any relationship between you and the person giving the affidavit.

-If you submit secondary evidence or affidavits, you must explain why primary evidence (for example, birth or marriage certificate) is unavailable.
-You may explain the reasons primary evidence is unavailable using Form I-589 Supplement B or additional sheets of paper.
+If you submit secondary evidence or affidavits, you must explain why primary evidence (e.g., birth or marriage certificate) is unavailable.
+You may explain the reasons primary evidence is unavailable using the Supplement B Form or additional sheets of paper.
 Attach this explanation to your secondary evidence or affidavits.

-If you have more than four children, complete Form I-589 Supplement A for each additional child or attach additional pages and documentation providing the same information asked in Part A.II. of Form I-589.
+If you have more than four children, complete the Supplement A Form for each additional child or attach additional pages and documentation providing the same information asked in Part A. II. of the Form I-589.

-Part A.III.
-Information About Your Background
+Part A. III.
+Information About Your Background.

-Answer Questions 1 - 5, providing details as requested for each question.
-Your responses to the questions concerning the places you have lived, your education, and your employment history must be in reverse chronological order starting with your current residence, education, and employment and working back in time.
+Please answer Questions 1 through 5, providing details as requested for each question.
+Your responses to the questions concerning the places you have lived, your education, and your employment history should be in reverse chronological order starting with your current residence, education, employment and working back in time.

-Part B. Information About Your Application
+Part B. Information About Your Application.

-This part asks specific questions relevant to eligibility for asylum, for withholding of removal under section 241(b)(3) of the Act, or for withholding of removal under the Convention Against Torture.
-For Question 1, check the box(es) next to the reason(s) that you are completing this application.
-For all other questions, cheek "Yes" or "No" in the box provided.
+This part asks specific questions relevant to eligibility for asylum, for withholding of removal under section 241(b)(3) of the Act or for withholding of removal under the Convention Against Torture.
+At Question 1, please check the box(es) next to the reason(s) that you are completing this application.
+For all other questions, please cheek "Yes" or "No" in the box provided.

-If you answer "Yes" to any question, explain in detail using Form I-589 Supplement B or additional sheets of paper, as needed.
+If you answer "Yes" to any question, explain in detail using the Supplement B Form or additional sheets of paper as needed.

-You must clearly describe any of your experiences, or those of family members or others who have had similar experiences that may show that you are a refugee.
+You should clearly describe any of your experiences, or those of family members or others who have had similar experiences that may show that you are a refugee.

-If you have experienced harm that is difficult for you to write down and express, you must be aware that these experiences may be very important to the decision-making process regarding your request to remain in the United States.
+If you have experienced harm that is difficult for you to write down and express, you should be aware that these experiences may be very important to the decision-making process regarding your request to remain in the United States.
 At your interview with an asylum officer or hearing with an immigration judge, you will need to be prepared to discuss the harm you have suffered.
-If you are having trouble remembering or talking about past events, we suggest that you talk to a lawyer, an accredited representative, or a health professional who may be able to help you explain your experiences and current situation.
+If you are having trouble remembering or talking about past events, we suggest that you talk to a lawyer, an accredited representative or a health professional who may be able to help you explain your experiences and current situation.

-Part C. Additional Information About Your Application
+Part C. Additional Information About Your Application.

 Check "Yes" or "No" in the box provided for each question.
-If you answer "Yes" to any question, explain in detail using Form I-589 Supplement B or additional sheets of paper, as needed.
+If you answer "Yes" to any question, explain in detail using the Supplement B Form or additional sheets of paper as needed.

 If you answer "Yes" to Question 5, you must explain why you did not apply for asylum within the first year after you arrived in the United States.
-The Government will accept as an explanation certain changes in the conditions in your country, certain changes in your own circumstances, and certain other events that may have prevented you from applying earlier.
+The government will accept as an explanation certain changes in the conditions in your country, certain changes in your own circumstances and certain other events that may have prevented you from applying earlier.

-For example, some of the events the Government might consider as valid explanations include but are not limited to the following:
+For example, some of the events the government might consider as valid explanations include, but are not limited to, the following: